chrissearle/asteroids_starter/README.md

 ---

+## [fit] Exercise 6

+Open exercise 6.

+Create the bullet scene

+[.column]

+- Add Area2D Scene - called bullet - save it
+- Add Sprite2D and CollisionShape2D nodes
+- Load sprite with the same texture

+[.column]

+- Region: x:448 y:192 w:64 h:64
+- Create circle collision shape
+- Set collision layer 3 and mask layer 2

+---

 ## Bullet Movement

-To make the bullet move - add a script so that we can both set the initial direction and also move it.
+To make the bullet move - add a script so that we can:

+- set the initial rotation
+- set the initial direction

+Then in process we can make it move and spin:

+- count the moved steps
+- if moved too far - remove it
+- update the position following the set direction
+- rotate it a bit

 ---